TSB bereavement: phone, email or DocuSign – no branch visit needed

 How to notify TSB of a death

-TSB offers four ways to make the initial notification: by phone, online, by email, or in any branch.
+TSB offers five ways to make the initial notification: by phone, online, by email, in branch, or by post.
 You do not need every document before you start – TSB can take initial details and follow up on paperwork separately.

-• Non-customers notifying TSB (you are not a TSB customer yourself)
+• Non-customers notifying TSB (you do not hold a TSB account yourself)

-• Customers notifying TSB (you hold a TSB account – this version may include a Government ID verification step)
+• TSB customers notifying TSB (may include a Government ID verification step)

 All three are accessible via the TSB bereavement page at tsb.co.uk.
-You will need a smartphone or tablet with a camera for the photo ID verification step if you use the customer version, plus an email address and the ability to upload a scan or photograph of the death certificate.
+You will need a smartphone or tablet with a camera for the photo ID step in some cases, plus an email address and the ability to upload the death certificate as a scan or photograph.
+The DocuSign route eliminates postal delays and is now the fastest way to progress an estate remotely.

-By email – You can also contact the bereavement team at ESUCustomerCare@tsb.co.uk.
-Email is better suited to straightforward queries or follow-ups than the initial notification.
+By emailESUCustomerCare@tsb.co.uk is better suited to straightforward queries or follow-ups than the initial notification.

 In branch – Any TSB branch can handle the notification.
-Take your death certificate and photo ID with you.
+Take your death certificate and photo ID.
 Branch staff will take you through the process and escalate to the specialist team where needed.

 MethodDetails